fulu-23/Futere-Health-hub-Final-main/miscellaneous/ReadMe.md

 2. Open `index.html` in any modern web browser (Chrome, Firefox, Edge, Safari).

 #Changelog
-13/04/26
+-13/04/26
-main content edited in home page added navigation on all pages image added in images file log added in all pages
+-main content edited in home page
+-added navigation on all pages
+-image added in images file
+-log added in all pages
  16/04/26
-Added content to the About page uploaded picture to the About page updated the footer main content edited in contact edited footer
+-Added content to the About page
+-uploaded picture to the About page
+-updated the footer
+-main content edited in contact
+-edited footer
-Improves content on contact and enquiries pages
-Update the service page
+-Improves content on contact and enquiries pages -Update the service page
-Added more image
+-Added more image
 24/05/26-29/05/26
-signifincantly improved visual design and styling add css external file made the website fully responsive expand content service and improve footer better layout and user interface improvement general code cleanup and optimization enhanced footer design and consistency improve typography,colours and overall visual hierachy update my ReadMe.md
+-signifincantly improved visual design and styling -add css external file
+-made the website fully responsive
+-expand content service and improve footer
+-better layout and user interface improvement
+-general code cleanup and optimization
+-enhanced footer design and consistency
+-improve typography,colours and overall visual hierachy -update my ReadMe.md

 ## Reference
 W3Schools.(n.d)*HTML Tutorial*.W3Schools.Retrieved April 10,2026, from <https://www.w3schools.com/html/default.asp.